6 Simple But Effective Ways to Save on Corporation Tax

 5. Record Travel Expenses Correctly

-Travel expenses are something that confuse a lot of people.
+Travel expenses are something that confuses a lot of people.
 With numerous ways to claim and numerous things you can and can’t claim on, it is often the case that some tax relief simply goes unused.

 Be clear on the rules of travel expenses and make sure anyone on your employee roster is, too.
 By having this knowledge available, you can be sure to claim the correct amount and reduce your corporation tax bill in a fair and acceptable way.